 We may not know how because we don’t have a reference on how to do that.
-We don’t have the resources in our tool belt so we have to figure out what to do next because we were hoping that the person that’s supposed to care about us wouldn’t put us in this situation.
+We don’t have the resources in our tool belt, so we have to figure out what to do next because we were hoping that the person that’s supposed to care about us wouldn’t put us in this situation.
 But they did.

 And when you are in this situation, what can you do about it?
 When you are being emotionally attacked, developing a higher tolerance is often another coping mechanism to help you tolerate bad behavior.

-The more tolerant you are, the more likely you’ll say something like, “Well, at least he or she didn’t give me that look this time.” because your level of toleration rises after the first time you get “that look”.
-You were hurt but you raised your tolerance.
-That way the next time you got that look, you may make up an excuse.
-You may say something like “Oh, that’s just who they are.
+The more tolerant you are, the more likely you’ll say something like, “Well, at least he or she didn’t give me that look this time.” because your level of toleration rises after the first time you get “that look.”
+You were hurt, but you raised your tolerance.
+That way, the next time you got that look, you may make up an excuse.
+You may say something like, “Oh, that’s just who they are.
 That’s what they do,” and you may start to normalize it.

 Normalizing bad behavior puts us in a downward spiral of allowing others to hurt us.
 I don’t want you to do that.
-I know you may have already been hurt, you may be in an unpleasant situation now, but going forward I want you to remember the steps that you might take to allow people to hurt you.
+I know you may have already been hurt, you may be in an unpleasant situation now, but going forward, I want you to remember the steps that you might take to allow people to hurt you.
 Developing a higher toleration for bad behavior is one of those steps.

 Another step I’ve already mentioned is minimizing, and even invalidating, your own wants and needs.

-You could be in a relationship and you might have wants and needs.
-You might want to feel love and connection and you might want to see or hear the other person say loving and connecting and supporting and kind things, but they don’t.
+You could be in a relationship, and you might have wants and needs.
+You might want to feel love and connection, and you might want to see or hear the other person say loving and connecting and supporting and kind things, but they don’t.
 And when they don’t, that higher tolerance develops and causes you to minimize what happened and make you believe that perhaps your wants and needs don’t matter much at all.

 I need you to be really careful if you’re in this situation and you find that you are minimizing what you deserve, which is kindness and respect.
 If you find that you’re minimizing those things, then you have already developed a higher tolerance for bad behavior that actually allows that bad behavior to come in.
 Not that you want it and not that you attracted it.
 It’s not that you deserve it, but because of the lack of resources and the lack of education in the area of telling people what you will and won’t accept even at the risk of the relationship.

-This is something I’ve said many times on my other show The Overwhelmed Brain, and I may have said it a few times on this show as well, but I really do believe that when you honor yourself appropriately, then you honoring yourself takes precedence.
-It overrides any relationship you’re in because you’re talking about core level stuff.
+This is something I’ve said many times on my other show, The Overwhelmed Brain, and I may have said it a few times on this show as well, but I really do believe that when you honor yourself appropriately, then you honoring yourself takes precedence.
+It overrides any relationship you’re in because you’re talking about core-level stuff.
 You’re talking about who you are at the deepest level.

 That’s who you’re protecting: You at the deepest level.

-When somebody comes along and does emotionally harmful behavior on you, if you’re not protecting that person you are that you inside, and that person gets compromised, what’s left?
+When somebody comes along and does emotionally harmful behavior on you if you’re not protecting that person you are that you inside, and that person gets compromised, what’s left?

-This is why so many people tell me that they are a shell of their former selves after they get out of an emotionally abusive relationship.
+This is why so many people tell me that they are a shell of their former selves after getting out of an emotionally abusive relationship.
 They are hollowed out from the inside.
 They’re walking around as the result of many months or years of emotional abuse, and they don’t know who they are anymore because of all these levels or steps of denial and developing a higher tolerance for bad behavior and self invalidation.